Erase or Hide? Suppressing Spurious Unlearning Neurons for Robust Unlearning: Introduction

 \begin{floatingfigure}[r]{0.56\textwidth} {\textbf{Shallow Unlearning Alignment.} The red-colored neurons are \textit{spurious unlearning neurons}, which hide target knowledge rather than erasing it.
 This presents a critical issue, since the knowledge may resurface if this shallow alignment is weakened or bypassed.} \end{floatingfigure}

-This paper shows that current unlearning methods tend to induce \textit{{shallow alignment}}, which is a phenomenon in which target knowledge is obscured but not truly removed.
-These methods typically suppress the privacy target by introducing new neurons, rather than diminishing the impact of existing neurons that encode sensitive information.
-This leads to the emergence of \textit{{spurious unlearning neurons}}, which leads to unlearning failures.
-Because the original knowledge-bearing neurons remain intact, the target information can re-emerge if these spurious neurons are disrupted or bypassed during subsequent training.
-Therefore, we argue that, for robust unlearned models, unlearning methods should directly mitigate the true knowledge representations while preventing the emergence of spurious unlearning neurons.
+This paper shows that current unlearning methods tend to induce \textit{shallow alignment}, a phenomenon where target knowledge is obscured but not truly removed.
+To explain this behavior, we propose the novel concept of \textit{spurious unlearning neurons} and demonstrate that existing methods often suppress the target by introducing distinct neurons to act as inhibitors—i.e., spurious unlearning neurons—rather than diminishing the influence of neurons that truly encode sensitive information.
+Since the original knowledge-bearing neurons remain intact, the target information can re-emerge if these spurious neurons are disrupted or bypassed during subsequent training, ultimately leading to unlearning failures.
+Therefore, we argue that, for robust unlearning, methods should directly erase the true knowledge representations while preventing the emergence of spurious unlearning neurons.

-To illustrate this issue, we first investigate whether widely used unlearning methods can effectively remove target knowledge, using an explainability method.
+To illustrate this issue, we first investigate whether widely used unlearning methods can effectively remove target knowledge using an explainability method.
 Specifically, we apply an attribution method \citep{yang2023mitigating} to examine variations in neuronal contributions to target knowledge and compare variations in positive and negative influences before and after unlearning.
 If the knowledge is effectively removed, the positive influence on the target knowledge should diminish after the unlearning process.
 However, our experiments consistently show that the positive influence is retained while the negative influence increases.
 Therefore, these results suggest that widely used unlearning methods do not reliably eliminate the underlying knowledge encoded in the parameters; instead, they introduce new neurons to suppress it.

 To better understand the {shallow alignment} problem, we introduce two practical attack scenarios to evaluate whether unlearned knowledge is truly removed or re-emerges during subsequent training: (1) adversarial injection via fine-tuning with a privacy-related dataset and (2) benign attack using an instruction-following benchmark.
 In the former case, an unlearned model is retrained with a small set of private data samples.
 If additional unlearned knowledge resurfaces from retraining on a disjoint private dataset, this implies that target knowledge has not been adequately removed.
 In the latter case, an unlearned model is retrained with a benign dataset, such as instruction-following data (e.g., Alpaca).
 If unlearned knowledge is recovered during this process, it poses significant privacy risks.
 Our experiments show that existing widely used unlearning methods are vulnerable to both attacks; as a result, the unlearning effect is compromised and target knowledge is easily recovered.